 It's important to understand that the PEC rule applies across all health funds and it exists to keep health insurance fair for all members.
-Essentially, these rules were put in place to protect our loyal members by ensuring they don't subsidise that type of claiming behaviour; and while we understand that not everyone who purchases health cover is knowingly unwell (or intentionally plans to make a claim and then leave), there's simply no way for us to know.
+Essentially, these rules were put in place to protect our loyal members by ensuring they don't subsidise members who claim straight away and then cancel; and while we understand that not everyone who purchases health cover is knowingly unwell (or intentionally plans to make a claim and then leave), there's simply no way for us to know.
 That's why the PEC rule is applied to private hospital insurance policies for the first 12 months of cover, and it applies to all members equally.
 The pre-existing condition waiting period does not apply to psychiatric care, rehabilitation and palliative care (a two-month waiting period applies to these services).

-Why does HIF use an independent medical specialist for PEC assessments?
+Why does HIF use an independent medical practitioner for PEC assessments?

 What can I do if I disagree with a PEC ruling?